-Information other than the standalone Ind AS financial statements and auditors' report thereon
+Information other than the Financial Statements and Auditors' Report thereon

 The Company's Board of Directors is responsible for the other information.
 The other information comprises the information included in the Management Discussion and Analysis, Business Responsibility Report, Board's Report and Corporate Governance Report, but does not include the consolidated financial statements, the standalone financial statements and our audit reports thereon.